-I previously wrote an article about Avian Behavior International, where I attended two week-long bird training workshops a couple of years ago.
+I previously wrote an article about Avian Behavior International (ABI), where I attended two week-long bird training workshops a couple of years ago.
 I also mentioned that they offer an on-line version of their training for a monthly fee.
-Please read this article to learn more.

-The purpose of this article is to illustrate the value I’ve gotten from them since I’ve joined.
-Here’s an example of a tricky issue I was having that I was unable to find help with a Google search.
+The purpose of this article is to illustrate the value I’ve gotten from the on-line version since I’ve joined.
+Here’s an example of a tricky issue I was having that where I was unable to find help with a Google search.

 I have a group of three cockatiels that free-fly for a few hours every day around dinner time.
 They fly from room to room, perching on various desirable and undesirable locations.
 They will fly and land on shoulders or arms, but the head is highly popular.
 Some people are OK with this but others dislike it a lot.

 It doesn’t matter if the person is known to them or whether they are standing or sitting.
 The only thing that really works is if someone is wearing a hat, but I don’t want to impose hat wearing on everyone.